nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Introduction-to-Terra/index.md

 Terra is a cloud-based platform developed by the Broad Institute for bioinformatic analysis that aims to allow researchers with non-expert computing skills to conduct large-scale bioinformatic analysis on the Google Cloud Platform.

-By giving users both graphical and command line interface options, Terra lowers the barrier to entry for introducing users to cloud computing.
-The Terra workspaces organize documentation, data/metadata, workflows, analysis notebooks, and outputs in one place; all of which are important components for reproducible research and collaboration.
+Terra gives users both graphical and command line interface options, and also organizes documentation, data/metadata, workflows, analysis, and outputs all in one place.
+These shareable workspaces are important components for reproducible and collaborative research.

 Est. Time | Lesson name | Description
 --- | --- | ---